Rabies due to rabies virus

 - Are increasingly dull

-- Changes range from the quiet form, where there is depression and difficulty swallowing (owners may think the animal has something caught in its throat)
+- Clinical signs range from depression and difficulty swallowing (owners may think the animal has something caught in its throat)

-- the furious form, where there is marked excitation and it is dangerous to get close to the animal.
+- marked excitation and it being physically dangerous to get close to the animal.

 How it is spread

 Rabies is transmitted through the saliva of an infected animal.

 Infection usually occurs when infectious saliva comes into contact with fresh wounds (e.g. bites and scratches) and unprotected mucous membranes (e.g. eyes and mouth) of non-vaccinated animals and people.
 Most (95%) human cases of rabies are due to bites by infected dogs.

 Human-to-human transmission of rabies can occur as a result of organ transplant from an infected person.

 All year round.

 A dog that bites a person and dies within 10 days should be reported to Biosecurity Queensland and submitted for urgent testing.

 Prevention in animals